 - A family friendly child protection leaflet is provided for all children and their families.

-- The safeguarding policy is accessible on the school website.
+- The safeguarding policy is accessible on the school website (below).

 - The safeguarding policy is reviewed by the governing body annually.

-- The governors MRDG Safeguarding group oversee all matters pertaining to safeguarding policy and practice in schools and report regularly on their finding to the full governing body.
+- The governor lead for Safeguarding is Lee Pitcher (Chair).
+He reviews all aspects pertaining to safeguarding policy and practice in schools and reports regularly on his findings to the full governing body.

 Child Protection and Safeguarding Advice for Parents and Visitors